-An administrator is usually the main point of contact for managing billing and managing inactive/active employees.
-Administrative privileges do not affect viewing privileges, however, you can enable view-all permissions by contact support.
+An administrator is usually the main point of contact for managing billing, managing inactive/active employees, enabling/disabling features, managing feature settings, and assigning admin roles to other people.
+Administrative privileges do not affect viewing privileges.
+However, you can enable view-all permissions by contact support.

 Answers are responses to questions you are being asked.
 Want to make an answer private you can view a tutorial on how to make private answers.